waitingsong/LinkageSel/readme_en.txt

-Javascript Infinite Level Linkage Selecte
+Javascript Infinite Level Linkage Select

 Infinite level selecte chain, support date from local or ajax request, select created dynamatically, can be set tips item as the firest <option> item, the only one item can be selected automatically, callback function, etc.
 Details on demo: http://linkagesel.xiaozhong.biz